DreymaR/BigBagKbdTrix/README.md

 - In extend-layers.html, replace the "Head over to" part with proper platform box tips for Extend
 <br>

-TODO/WIP For the BigBag web page design, mostly for Marvel:
+TODO/WIP For the BigBag web page design, mostly for abrickinthehallway:
 -----------------------------------------------------------
 - A little more air before headings, in the style sheets?
 And a style for large text, without air.
-- Make an imgtxt class with italic and a line break after it?
-For image subtexts.
-Is that doable?

 - Rework the 'Platforms' menu visualisation.
 	- Let it open without delay.